convo-lang/convo-lang/convo/tui/tui-notes.md

   - `followLink(spriteOrId)`
 - Rendering flow for the first implementation pass:
   1. populate the back buffer
-  2. copy the back buffer to the front buffer
+  2. compare the back buffer to the front buffer
-  3. write the full front buffer to stdout using ANSI escape sequences
+  3. write changed runs to stdout using ANSI escape sequences
-- First render implementation can redraw the entire screen.
-Diff rendering is deferred.
+  4. copy the back buffer to the front buffer
+- First render and resize render use a full redraw.
 - Color handling should support theme variables and `#rrggbb` truecolor.
 - Layout should be split into two passes:
   1. determine natural layout size of inline sprites